Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Introduction

 In this paper, we study \textit{prescriptive scaling}: given a base-model pre-training compute budget, what \emph{attainable} post-training performance should we expect on a target benchmark?
 Rather than modeling only mean trends, we summarize the attainable region with \emph{capability boundaries}: for each task we estimate a high conditional quantile of observed post-trained accuracy as a function of log pre-training compute \citep{koenker1978regression}.
 This framing is robust to outliers and recipe-specific variation, and it yields an end-to-end, decision-oriented compute-to-performance map from large collections of heterogeneous checkpoints.
 Crucially, we treat \textit{time} as a first-class axis: by fitting boundaries on earlier model generations and validating on later ones, we can gain knowledge of whether a compute-based boundary remains predictive as training recipes and post-training techniques evolve.

-We rely on three complementary data sources: (i) the Open LLM Leaderboard v1 \citep{open-llm-leaderboard} and v2 \citep{open-llm-leaderboard-v2}, each containing thousands of models evaluated on six benchmarks under consistent metrics, (ii) public leaderboards for state-of-the-art frontier models (e.g., Epoch AI and LifeArchitect.AI), and (iii) newly added 2.4k open-weight models (\data) focusing on releases after the Open LLM Leaderboard v2 cutoff (2025‑03‑13) until the end of 2025, that we evaluate ourselves (including new model families of Qwen3 \citep{yang2025qwen3}, Gemma-3 \citep{team2025gemma}, GPT-OSS \citep{agarwal2025gpt}), following the same Open LLM Leaderboard pipeline.
+We rely on three complementary data sources: (i) the Open LLM Leaderboard v1 \citep{open-llm-leaderboard} and v2 \citep{open-llm-leaderboard-v2}, each containing thousands of models evaluated on six benchmarks under consistent metrics, (ii) public leaderboards for state-of-the-art frontier models (e.g., Epoch AI and LifeArchitect.AI), and (iii) newly added 2.4k open-weight models (\data) focusing on releases from April 2024 through March 2026, including those after the Open LLM Leaderboard v2 retirement (2025-03-13), that we evaluate ourselves (including new model families of Qwen3 \citep{yang2025qwen3}, Gemma-3 \citep{team2025gemma}, GPT-OSS \citep{agarwal2025gpt}), following the same Open LLM Leaderboard pipeline.
 Together, these sources provide both breadth (many heterogeneous post-training pipelines) and a basis for assessing temporal validity \citep{dominguez2024training}.
-The main contributions are summarized below: \begin{itemize}[leftmargin=*] \item \textbf{Sigmoid capability boundaries:} Compared with pre-trained model performance, we show that the attainable \emph{post-trained} performance is much more predictable and is well-characterized by a simple monotone, saturating sigmoid function of log-compute. \item \textbf{Temporal validity and task-dependent ceilings:} Using chronological train/validation splits, we find that capability boundaries for a majority of tasks are comparatively stable over time, yielding a nearly deterministic relationship between compute and attainable accuracies, while math reasoning exhibits a consistently improving boundary.
+The main contributions are summarized below: \begin{itemize}[leftmargin=*] \item \textbf{Sigmoid capability boundaries:} Compared with pre-trained model performance, we show that the attainable \emph{post-trained} performance is much more predictable (OOD calibration error of $2.2\%$ for the sigmoid boundary vs.\ $3.6\%$ for a compute-agnostic baseline) and is well-characterized by a simple monotone, saturating sigmoid function of log-compute. \item \textbf{Temporal validity and task-dependent ceilings:} Using chronological train/validation splits, we find that capability boundaries for four of six tasks are comparatively stable over time, yielding a nearly deterministic relationship between compute and attainable accuracies, while math reasoning exhibits a consistently improving boundary.
 As an illustration, \Cref{tab:attainable_1e24} provides estimated attainable accuracies (0.98-quantile sigmoid boundaries) at a budget of $10^{24}$ FLOPs. \item \textbf{Case studies: saturation and contamination:} We apply prescriptive scaling to revisit two evaluation issues.
 Our saturation analysis suggests two qualitatively different limits to ``scaling'': some tasks quickly hit a stable, size-determined ceiling, while others (notably math) exhibit an evolving ceiling over time.
 Our contamination analysis on frontier models finds no clear evidence of AIME-2025 score inflation due to contamination. \item \textbf{Efficient prescriptive scaling via adaptive sampling:} We propose a sampling algorithm that accurately recovers sigmoid capability boundaries under limited computation budget (typically $\approx 20\%$ of the full, parameter-count-weighted evaluation budget; and $\approx 5\%$ on some tasks). \end{itemize}